Founded in 2011 following the bequest of Éric Weil’s estate to the Université Lille 3

 39th International Symposium – The Tomonobu Imamichi Institute for Eco-Ethica

-Host and Organizer of the Tomononu Imamichi Institute for Eco-Ethica’s 39th international symposium.
+Host and Organizer of the Tomononu Imamichi Institute for Eco-Ethica’s 39th international symposium from 2 to 7 May 2022.

 Institut Éric Weil